-The table includes two employee who received remuneration equal to or greater than the base executive remuneration level during the year.
-Remuneration of employees reflects all costs of employment including salaries and wages, payments in lieu if leave, superannuation contributions, salary sacrifice benefits and any related fringe benefits tax paid.
+The table includes staff members who have received remuneration equal to or greater than the base executive remuneration level during the year.
+Remuneration of staff reflects all costs of employment including salaries and wages, payments in lieu if leave, superannuation contributions, salary sacrifice benefits and any related fringe benefits tax.